-Subaward adjustments may be submitted from time of anticipated funding to May 1st, 2022.
+Subaward adjustments may be submitted from time of award to June 1, 2022.
 No changes to the budget will be accepted after this deadline.
 In addition, subaward adjustments must be approved before funds are obligated for the requested change.
 A subaward adjustment cannot go back and pay for items that have already been purchased.
+In addition, because of the limited scope of this grant, subaward adjustments should only be done to move funds between existing projects.
+No new projects (change of scope) will be allowed once the grant is awarded.